usmcamp0811/dotfiles/packages/blog/Campground/content/post/nixing-your-codebase/index.md

 ```

 Next, add a `devshell.toml` file to the same directory. **Note:** You can name the file anything you
-like, just remember to update the `default.nix` with the correct path and filename.
-The simple `toml`
+like; just remember to update `default.nix` with the correct path and filename.
+The simple `toml` file
-file below demonstrates adding Hashicorp's Vault to an environment and a custom shell alias called
+below demonstrates adding Hashicorp's Vault to an environment and a custom shell alias called `git-root`,
-`git-root`, which returns the path to the root of a Git project.
+which returns the path to the root of a Git project.

 ```toml
 [[commands]]